 #3 Prevents massive financial damage

 Finance is the backbone of every organization.
-When finances are affected, the value of the organization, investments, employees’ salaries are all at a stake.
-According to IBM’s 2019 report, the cost of data breach in 2019 for US firms amounted to $8.19 million per cyberattack!
+When finances are affected, the value of the organization, investments, employees’ salaries is all at a stake.
+According to IBM’s 2019 report, the cost of a data breach in 2019 for US firms amounted to $8.19 million per cyber attack!
 Also, the biggest cybersecurity risk to US businesses is employee negligence; so if the employees are trained well, they will tend to adhere to the security protocols, and the organization will successfully prevent massive financial damages.

 #4 Enhanced reputation

 However, while financial damage, to some extent, maybe recovered, reviving the lost reputation of an organization is challenging.
 As the employees are given security training and awareness, they understand that a data breach may tarnish the brand’s name.
 This enables them to understand the importance of strong security infrastructure, and they will be encouraged to strive for their employer’s brand equity.
 With efforts put in by every employee, the organization can seek confidence in its ability to keep cyberattacks at bay, thereby gaining the trust of its customers and enjoying a better reputation.

 Ignorance is not bliss!
 Security training empowers employees, and they feel motivated to adhere to the best practices when they are aware of the intensity and frequency of cybercrimes and the latest cybersecurity trends.
 The fact that they’re doing their bit to keep their own and their company’s identity secure is a huge motivator.

 Finally, with regular and productive security training and awareness sessions, employees will always remain a source of profitability and goodwill to the organization and not a pathway to massive cybercrimes.